Home

 Transplanting -- When your plants are 2-3 months old, you may gently transfer them to a larger pot.
 Water the soil first, and avoid letting the soil ball break apart, which can damage the roots.
 After transplanting, avoid packing the soil down, and do not fertilize the first week.

 Climate -- This Impatiens prefers mild temperatures.
-In warmer areas, give it plenty of shade and moisture.
+In warmer conditions, give it plenty of shade and moisture.
 Protect from freezing temperatures.
-Above about 40% humidity is best.
-If your room humidity is too low, consider using an ultrasonic room humidifier, which you can buy at places like Home Depot and thrift shops.
+Over about 40% humidity is best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 Pests to watch for -- aphids, scale (dark disks on the stems), mealy bugs.
-Be careful when choosing chemical remedies, because some may harm the plant.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.

 Have fun growing them!